MarcoGarcia99ok/Settepi-Transport-Analytics-December-Dashboard/README.md

 Filter and view the total minutes of trips made by each driver in December using the line chart.

 ## Data Sources
-- **Destinos, latitud y longitud.xlsx**: Contains destination names, latitudes, longitudes, and municipalities.
+- **Destinos, latitud y longitud**: Contains destination names, latitudes, longitudes, and municipalities.
-- **Viajes por destino.xlsx**: Lists destinations and their corresponding locations.
+- **Viajes por destino**: Lists destinations and their corresponding locations.
-- **Centro de llamadas.xlsx**: Includes data on customer service interactions, reviews, and trip records.
+- **Centro de llamadas**: Includes data on customer service interactions, reviews, and trip records.

 ## Contributing
 Contributions are welcome.
 If you have improvements or suggestions, feel free to open an issue or submit a pull request.